fembuelita/lakeshoremarket/README.md

 The Database Access Object Layer or the DAO layer is responsible for connection to the Lakeshore Market database.
 This layer uses the JDBC for interacting with the database.

-Service layer contains the services for the API as well as several test classes for testing primary site features.
+Service layer contains the services for the API.

 ## External Apps
 Our app is powered by Heroku, and we are also paying a small sum for a Digital Ocean VPS setup to use MySQL without the limitations imposed by Heroku.
 We may eventually migrate to PostGRES, but not at this point.